 White Heron Sanctuary Tours, a fifth generation family business based in Whataroa, has 30 years' guiding experience and is the only DOC-approved tour operating in the reserve which is also home to the royal spoonbill and a variety of other water and forest birds.

 Franz Josef – just 20 minutes away – boasts two lovely nature retreats both set inside a rainforest.
-The Rainforest Retreat has accommodation ranging from motorhome sites to deluxe ‘tree houses’ with private spa pools, while Te Waonui Forest Retreat is a 5-star eco resort and luxury spa.
+The Rainforest Retreat has accommodation ranging from motorhome sites to deluxe ‘tree houses’ with private spa pools, while Te Waonui Forest Retreat is a 5-star eco resort hotel and luxury spa.

 Learn more